Aluminum Injection Mold

 Posted on Oct.
 25th, 2018, | By Candy, WayKen Project Manager

-About 80% of plastic parts are manufactured by using plastic injection molding.
+About 80% of plastic parts are manufactured using plastic injection molding.
 For a long time, injection molding was considered to be a solely mass-production process.
-With innovation of industry technique, rapid injection molding is the not only way of mold developments.
+With the innovation of industry techniques, rapid injection molding is not the only way of mold development.
 CNC machining centers have decreased the mold machining time considerably.
 CAD/CAM/CAE systems have decreased design and verification times.
 Apart from that, new mold varieties have been created.
 Aluminum injection mold and 3D-printed mold are competing with hardened steel mold for the manufacturing market.
 But what is the difference between them?
 Which mold will be able to make your product more efficient?

 Naturally, you will want your prototype to be manufactured faster, at a cheaper price, and for them to look as good as it is possible.
 Let's compare aluminum, steel, and 3D-printed injection molds and determine, which one is more useful in which situation.